Demand

 The commercial sector is also highly climate-sensitive, primarily due to its dependence on heating, ventilating, and air conditioning (HVAC) systems.
 Taseska et al. (2012) projected that under a warmer climate scenario, commercial electricity demand for cooling would increase, especially during peak summer periods, while the reduction in heating demand would be relatively minor.
 Véliz et al. (2017) showed that commercial electricity demands would increase, driven not only by higher consumption but also by rising electricity prices.
 This suggests that the commercial sector faces both quantity- and price-based vulnerabilities under climate change.

 The industrial sector shows more heterogeneous responses.
-Its demand is generally less directly related to air temperature, but certain processes, particularly those requireing climate-controlled environments, are affected by heat.
+Its demand is generally less directly related to air temperature, but certain processes, particularly those requiring climate-controlled environments, are affected by heat.
 Shaik (2024) showed that electricity demand in the industrial sector remains relatively price-inelastic and shows modest temperature sensitivity compared to other sectors.
 However, long-term changes in the demand may emerge through indirect pathways, such as workforce comfort requirements, advances in technology, or regulatory standards.

 In the transportation sector, electricity demand is currently limited as the sector remains largely dependent on petroleum.
 However, with increasing electrification of transport systems, future electricity demand is expected to rise significantly (De Cian and Sue Wing (2019)).
 Shaik (2024) also noted that while the sector’s electricity use is still low, it is highly responsive to economic and price signals, suggesting future variability under combined climate and market pressures.